-The following require The following require completion of the UNI Scholarship Application or specific website as listed.
-Presidential Scholar Award 20 awards Four year award Renewable with a college GPA of 3.5 or above Up to \$3,500 Application criteria include: • ACT composite of 29+ (SAT-EWR+M of 1340+) and GPA of 3.80+ OR • GPA of 3.95+ for those admitted without a standardized test score Selection based on committee review Bright Scholars of lowa Iowa Resident, Cost of Attendance Must rank in the top 10 percent of high school graduating class, or RAI of 299 or above, or composite ACT of 28, or GPA of 3.8 or above Commitment to learning and community service Must demonstrate success in face of adversity Must qualify for Federal Pell Grant Priority to a child for whom neither parent has earned a four-year college degree Must live on campus UNI Residents of lowa Scholars of Excellence Award (UNI RISE Award) Renewable Full-time, consecutive enrollment at UNI Aminimum 2.5 cumulative GPA Four year award 25 Awards \$4,000 Be an lowa resident entering UNI directly from high school.
+, incert, increase great, inspense content of the c The following require completion of the UNI Scholarship Application or specific website as listed.
+Presidential Scholar Award 20 awards Four year award Renewable with a college GPA of 3.5 or above Up to \$3,500 Application criteria include: ACT composite of 29+ (SAT-EWR+M of 1340+) and GPA of 3.80+ OR GPA of 3.95+ for those admitted without a standardized test score Selection based on committee review Bright Scholars of Iowa Amount of awards vary Four year award Renewable with a college GPA of 2.5 or above lowa Resident, Cost of Attendance Must rank in the top 10 percent of high school graduating class, or RAI of 299 or above, or composite ACT of 28, or GPA of 3.8 or above Commitment to learning and community service Must demonstrate success in face of adversity Must qualify for Federal Pell Grant Priority to a child for whom neither parent has earned a four-year college degree Must live on campus UNI Residents of Iowa Scholars of Excellence Award (UNI RISE Award) Renewable Full-time, consecutive enrollment at UNI A minimum 2.5 cumulative GPA Four year award 25 Awards \$4,000 Be an lowa resident entering UNI directly from high school.
 Identify as being part of a traditionally-underrepresented population (African American/Black, Hispanic/Latino, Alaskan, Hawaiian or other Pacific Islander, or Multiracial.)
 Have an ACT composite score of 23 or higher, or SAT EWR+M of 1140 or higher (Students who do not meet the ACT or SAT score may be considered if they have a Regents Admissions Index (RAI) score of 290 or higher, or a GPA of 3.5+).
 Demonstrated involvement in activities outside of the classroom, which could include community service, and display leadership or potential for future leadership.
 Apply for admission and submit the UNI Scholarship Application by January 15.
 Must live on campus Note: Preference will be given to students who demonstrate financial need as determined by the FAFSA, and/or first-generation students. \$2,000 to be applied toward summer tuition during one summer term at UNI.
 The summer would be optional to students, and could be used for study abroad.
 Ben and Pat Allen Scholarships \$4,000 Minimum of 2.5 high school GPA Preference to lowa residents